Resource Planning: From Definition to Resource Plan (2025)

 • Free Float: the period of time within which a task can be delayed before affecting dependencies.
 Simply put, it’s the difference between the earliest start date of the next task and the latest finish date of the current task.

-• Total Float: the period of time is the period of time within which a task can be delayed before affecting the entire project duration.
+• Total Float: the period of time is the period of time within which a project task can be delayed before affecting the entire project duration.

 • Resource Leveling: a project management technique utilized in order to adjust the demand for a resource and ensure an even distribution of employee workload throughout the project timeline, sometimes at the cost of project deadlines.

 • Resource Smoothing: a project management technique utilized in order to adjust the demand for a resource and ensure a balanced distribution of resources, while also aiming to maintain overall project deadlines.
-Takes into regard the free and total float times of the task.
+Takes into regard the free and total float times of the project task.

 Connect With Agency Peers